hannsta/FantasyBasketball-DraftDayTool/README.md

 ###Files:
 * DraftDayTool.py - main PyQt inteface
-* rankings.py - where most of the math is done, calls the database then generates specific tables to send back to interface
+* rankings.py - Database queries and math, generates table for interface display
 * helpdialogs.py - help dialogs called by GUI
 * /Images - contains images used by the tool's interface
 * /Scrape-Scripts - contains a variety of scraping scripts to gather data from NBA.com and BasketBall-Reference.com